KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 1.8.1.0 - December 24, 2016

+- Bugfix of a bug introduced in 1.8.0.0 where having a KeePass database stored in the same folder or in a folder under the folder where the KeePass executable resides gave the error "Failed to sync.
+Please don't switch to another database before done." when trying to save the changes of the KeePass database.
+Thanks to DazzaQLD for reporting it [issue 26](../../issues/26)

 Version 1.8.0.0 - December 16, 2016

 - If you had two or more KeePass databases open at the same time and you would cause a sync of one database by i.e. pressing ctrl+s while switching to another open database in KeePass before the sync was done, it would try to merge the first database with the other open database.
 A check has been added to stop the sync in this scenario so two different databases will never become merged. [issue 25](../../issues/25)